CooperRS/RMPickerViewController/README.md

 ![Black version](http://cooperrs.github.com/RMPickerViewController/images/Blur-Screen3.png)

 ## Demo Project
-If you want to run the demo project you first need to run `pod install` to install the dependencies of RMPickerViewController.
+If you want to run the demo project do not forget to initialize submodules.

 ## Installation (CocoaPods)
 ```ruby